Russian diamonds ban 'would cost 10,000 jobs', Antwerp claims

 "There's no fierce opposition [from Belgium]," a second EU diplomat said.

-Russian diamond exports are worth some €4bn a year — a mere drop in the Kremlin's petro-income bucket.
+Russian diamond exports are worth some €4bn a year — a drop in the Kremlin's petro-income bucket.

-But if the ban's impact on Russia would be mostly symbolic, it would cause an earthquake in world diamond markets, the AWDC predicted.
+But if the ban's impact on Russia would be mostly symbolic, it would cause a genuine earthquake in world diamond markets, the AWDC predicted.

-Russia could take its diamonds from Antwerp to Dubai or India "overnight" and they would never come back to Europe, Neys said.
+Russia could take its diamonds from Antwerp to Dubai or India "overnight" and they might never come back to Europe, Neys said.

 The world diamond market is like no other, because "all five-carat diamonds produced in a year worldwide fit in a basketball," he said.